cockpit-project/cockpit/doc/protocol.md

    When no "limit" is specified, all samples until the end of the archive are delivered.

+You specify the desired metrics as an array of objects, where each object describes one metric.
+For example:

+    [ { name: "kernel.all.cpu.user",
+        units: "millisec",
+        derive: "rate"
+      },
+      ...
+    ]

+A metric description can contain the following fields:

+ * "name" (string): The name of the metric.
+Available metrics depend on the source.

+ * "units" (string, optional): The units that values for this metric should be delivered in.
+If the given metric can not be converted into these units, the channel is closed.
+The format of the string depends on the source.

+ * "derive" (string, optional): Optional computation.
+Possible values are "delta" and "rate".
+For "delta", the channel delivers the difference between the current and the previous value for a metric.
+   For "rate", the channel delivers the change per millisecond of the metric.

+   For both "delta" and "rate", the value for a metric will be "false" if there is no previous value to do the computation with.

 Once the channel is open, it will send messages encoded as JSON.
 It will send two types of message: 'meta' messages that describe the metrics, and 'data' messages with the actual samples.